dbakewel/netbots/README.md

 * Other important python skills: [default arguments](https://www.geeksforgeeks.org/default-arguments-in-python/) and [exceptions](https://docs.python.org/3/tutorial/errors.html).

+## Demo Robots

+The best way to write your own robot is to start with a demo robot.
+There are five demo robots in the "robots" folder.
+They demonstrate most of the netbots message types as well as a standard way to implement a robot.
+These robots all use the synchronous netbots_ipc method.

+**sittingduck.py**: Sitting Duck is a very basic template where the robot does nothing at all.
+Reviewing this robot will help you understand the minimum requirements of a robot.

+**hideincorner.py**: Hide in Corner demonstrates how to compute an angle between two points and move in that direction.

+**wallbanger.py**: Wall Banger demonstrates how to use the python random module.

+**train.py**: Is a more complex moving robot that monitors its location and avoids hitting walls.

+**lighthouse.py**: Lighthouse demonstrates scanning and firing the robot's canon.

 ## Game Mechanics

 It's important to understand the rules of the game if you want to create a winning robot.
 Many details are documented throughout this README, so read it.
 This section discusses a few of the finer details.